sematext/docs/docs/dashboards/chart-builder.md

 You want to troubleshoot a problem you've spotted on one of the charts that looks like a small jump in disk usage.
 To identify the root cause you can try to find the problem by grouping metrics by the `os.host` tag.
-A group variable can let you do that from the dashboard level without changing the definition of series on any charts.
+A group variable can let you do that from the dashboard level without changing the definition of the series in any of the charts.
 Now imagine that you grouped data by  `os.host` but still don't see any obvious problem, because the disk usage jumped on all hosts.
 Then you may decide to also group by `os.disk` and by doing that you may realize that the problem was only `/dev/nvme0n2` disks.